-I first wrote 'Should I be marking every piece of work?' in 2013.
 The mammoth mountains of marking are still piling up.
 Why on earth is this the case?
+I first wrote about this two years ago.
 There is one rule for marking and feedback: if it's not making a difference to learning, don't do it.

 We need to be thinking about fewer things in greater depth: high quality feedback which crucially is acted on by the student or pupil.
 Too often what we see is feedback without any response.
 So, how can it be moving learning forward?
 The kid has ignored it, not because they can't be bothered, but because they haven’t been expected to.
 Now feedback is going to look different in different subjects.
 It won’t look the same in English as in maths or science or drama.
 The important thing is that high quality work is affirmed and the reasons given.
 And that misconceptions are picked up and used as the focus for discussions either in the book or in the classroom.
 Mistakes and misconceptions are a good thing because they make us go back to first principles and talk through what a good or correct response is.

 If I am looking at students’ books and see that every piece of work has been marked, has high quality feedback, but no action by the child, I check with the teacher how much sleep they are getting.
 This is not feasible.
 Mostly though this isn’t the case.
 Lots of books have lots of ticks, the odd comment and no expectation that any thing should be done as a result of that comment.